088a2/60-Keyboard/README.md

 - Use a matrix scanning algorithm that drives columns (or rows) actively and reads inputs on the other side.
 - Configure USB HID descriptors correctly for keyboard behavior.
 - Keep serial debugging optional (enable via a compile flag) so HID is unaffected.

 ---

+## Future Improvements

+While the current build is fully functional, there can be upgrades in future iterations:

+- **Per-Key RGB lighting**: NeoPixel/WS2812B LEDs for customizable effects.
+- **Wireless support**: use the ESP32-S3’s built-in Bluetooth for Bluetooth HID, making the keyboard usable without USB.
+- **Custom PCB**: replace handwiring with a dedicated PCB for cleaner routing, easier assembly, and better reliability.

+---